Nervosys/Botnix/botnix/doc/manual/development/option-declarations.section.md

-The attribute names within the `name` attribute path must be camel cased in general but should, as an exception, match the [ package attribute name](https://nixos.org/nixpkgs/manual/#sec-package-naming) when referencing a Nixpkgs package.
-For example, the option `services.nix-serve.bindAddress` references the `nix-serve` Nixpkgs package.
+The attribute names within the `name` attribute path must be camel cased in general but should, as an exception, match the [ package attribute name](https://nixos.org/nixpkgs/manual/#sec-package-naming) when referencing a Botpkgs package.
+For example, the option `services.nix-serve.bindAddress` references the `nix-serve` Botpkgs package.

 The function `mkOption` accepts the following arguments.